amira-salama1/SQL_Projects-And-Visualizations/Viz/Financial Reporting/Financial St. in Tableau/Balance Sheet.md

     - Current Year to Date Vs Previous Year to Date

  2- A Dashboard for some common Financial Ratio Analysis:
+   - Current Ratio/Debt Ratio/Working Capital/ Assets to Equity Ratio and Debt to Equity Ratio
    - With the same Period Comparisons as above

   [Link](https://public.tableau.com/app/profile/amira.salama/viz/BalanceSheetAnalysis_16921330444120/BSFactsDash) in Tableau Public

+  3- A Dashboard Featuring a Bullet Graph of Balance Sheet Items values of the Current period represented by Bars and Bullets Representing Previous Period
+    according to the Parameter Chosen

   Credits: